Skip to main content

 Commercially-available deicing spray is effective on frozen car locks.
 Carry a small bottle with you and keep extras at home and at the office.
 Remember, you won’t be able to access the deicing spray if it’s kept in the glove compartment when your car locks freeze over.

-To get an early jump on winter driving, you can also get more tips from Shift Into Winter BC’s website.
-BCAA is a partner of The Winter Driving Safety Alliance, a joint provincial initiative supported by organizations committed to improving the safety of drivers during the winter months.
+To get an early jump on winter driving, you can also get more tips from Shift Into Winter campaign website.
+BCAA is a member of the Winter Driving Safety Alliance, a joint provincial initiative supported by organizations committed to improving winter driving safety practices of employers, employees who drive for work and the general public.

 Be ready for the unexpected

 We also understand that things out of your control can happen, and if you have a vehicle breakdown, we’re here to help.
-Signing up for a BCAA Membership before winter conditions become harsh will ensure you can get roadside assistance 24/7 all winter long.
+Getting a BCAA Membership before winter conditions become harsh will give you access to 24/7 Roadside Assistance all winter long.
 Plus, BCAA Members save up 20% on BCAA Optional Car Insurance.
-Get peace of mind knowing you're protected for the unexpected.
+Get peace of mind knowing you're protected in case of the unexpected.